Agile-IoT/AGILE-Testbed/README.md

 ### Available hardware

-- Two AGILE Gateways (makers version, Raspberry PI) available in the [Saclay site testbed](https://www.iot-lab.info/deployment/saclay/)
+- Two AGILE Gateways (makers version, RaspberryPi) are deployed and available in the [Saclay site testbed](https://www.iot-lab.info/deployment/saclay/)

-- Each Pi is connected via serial USB to an
+- Each AGILE Gateway is connected via serial USB to an [Atmel SAMR21](http://www.atmel.com/tools/atsamr21-xpro.aspx) board which offers IEEE 802.15.4 wireless connection.
-[Atmel SAMR21](http://www.atmel.com/tools/atsamr21-xpro.aspx)
-board which offers IEEE 802.15.4 wireless connection.
 The attached SAMR21 board can either be used from the Pi as client node, or as border router (see below).

-- Each Pi is observable via a webcam streamed online at [agile-pi-2](http://demo-fit.saclay.inria.fr/agile-pi-2?action=stream) and [agile-pi-3](http://demo-fit.saclay.inria.fr/agile-pi-3?action=stream)
+- Each AGILE Gateway is observable via a webcam streamed online at [agile-pi-2](http://demo-fit.saclay.inria.fr/agile-pi-2?action=stream) and [agile-pi-3](http://demo-fit.saclay.inria.fr/agile-pi-3?action=stream)

 - Also available on the same IoT-Lab site: hundreds of [IoT-Lab M3 nodes](https://www.iot-lab.info/hardware/m3/), with bare-metal access.